-When the mode is 4, 5, or 6, the inputs are used as 1, 2, or 3 pairs of CV & 'pressure'.
+When using the 'CV/Pressure' modes, the gate inputs are in fact 'pressure' inputs.
 A note is triggered when its pressure input rises above 200mV, and then that input is used directly as the note's pressure (corresponding to polyphonic aftertouch in the MIDI world), scaled such that 5V corresponds to full pressure.